jorgeneikemo/drinksREST/README.md

 # About
-REST api created with expressjs and mysql.
+REST API created with expressjs and mysql.
 Database using the Third normal form for associations.
-An api for getting different cocktails.
-Can query by name or ingredients.
-Can also get by :id.
+An api for getting, posting, putting and deleting different cocktails.
+The API supports querying by name and ingredients.
+It also supports pagination in the form of size and page (limit and offset).
+You can get a cocktail by id or delete it by id.

 # Technologies Used
 * Node.js